 Spain's third-largest city, Valencia, is on the Mediterranean Sea approximately four hours to the south of Barcelona and three hours to the east of Madrid.
 It is recognized as the City of Arts and Sciences with incredible futuristic structures including a Planetarium, an Oceanarium, and several outstanding and interactive museums.
 The Mediterranean Sea has crystal clear turquoise blue water and white sandy beaches.
-The neighbouring countryside is worth visiting.
+The neighboring countryside is worth visiting.
 The sunsets and sunrises are breathtaking.
-The cuisine is delicious and besides the traditional Spanish food, visitors can also find flavours from all around the world in this city.
+The cuisine is delicious and besides the traditional Spanish food, visitors can also find flavors from all around the world in this city.

 Winter is the perfect season to visit Valencia since there are so many festivities and celebrations taking place.
 The winters are quite mild and the days are pristine with plenty of sunshine.
 The nightlife is busy and bright.
 Winters are also a perfect time to enjoy typical traditions and taste culinary delights.
-The festivals which begin around Christmas time and leading up to the Las Fallas festival in spring are an experience in itself.
+The festivals which begin around Christmas time and lead up to the Las Fallas festival in spring are an experience in itself.
 The pop-up holiday markets are a shopaholic's dream.
-The surrounding countryside, the sandy white beaches, and the coastal area make Valencia a perfect destination for the visitors.
+The surrounding countryside, the sandy white beaches, and the coastal area make Valencia a perfect destination for visitors.

 Valencia is a Snowbird's dream retreat!
 It has an amazing Mediterranean climate with winter temperatures (December through February) averaging between 10°C - 15°C (50°F - 59°F) during day time.
 The mild weather and the sunny days are a perfect combination for an unforgettable experience.